astronomer/astro-docs/cloud/stable/01_get-started/03_cloud-faq.md

 At a Workspace level, we recommend having 1 Astronomer Workspace per team of Airflow users.
 All users within a single Workspace have acess to all Airflow deployments within it, with [varying levels of permissions](https://www.astronomer.io/docs/rbac/).

-Across deployments, we'd generally recommend one repository/parent directory per project.
+Across Airflow Deployments, we'd generally recommend one repository/parent directory per project.
 That way, you leave the door open for CI/CD down the line if that's something you ever want to set up.

-As for the code itself, we’ve seen effective organization where external code is partitioned by function and/or business case, so one directly for SQL, one for data processing tasks, one for data validation, etc.
+As for the code itself, we’ve seen effective organization where external code is partitioned by function and/or business case.
+This may be one directly for SQL, one for data processing tasks, one for data validation, etc.

 ## Authentication

 ### What authentication methods does Astronomer Cloud support?

-We offer authentication via Google, Github, and Username/Password.
+We offer authentication via Google, Github, and Local Username/Password.

 Once you've created a Workspace on Astronomer, you'll use that same method to authenticate to the Astronomer CLI.